devopsdays/devopsdays-web/content/events/2017-vancouver/propose.md

 ### I have a rough idea, but I need a sounding board.

 We’re all about community.
-Talk to some of your coworkers about it, or maybe drop in the devopsdays [_slack community_](http://devopsdays.slack.com/) to see what some other Vancouver-area operations people think about your ideas.
+Talk to some of your coworkers about it, or maybe drop in the #vandevops channel on freenode to see what some other Vancouver-area operations people think about your ideas.

 ### What’s your selection process?